-Counseling and Human Services (CHS) students may complete their internship in a number of approved agency settings (e.g., community mental health agencies, university counseling centers).
+Mental Health Counseling (MHC) students may complete their internship in a number of approved agency settings (e.g., community mental health agencies, university counseling centers).
 The heart of any counselor preparation program is the counseling they practice and the supervision they receive.
 These experiences are intended to be intensive and of high-quality, ensuring both careful professional supervision and client caseload.

 Practicum Eligibility.
 School Counseling students must complete the following courses with a grade of B or better before they are eligible to begin the CPSY479 Master's Practicum course: (1) CPsy 442, (2) CPsy 445, and (3) CPsy 451; and must have approval of the Clinical Coordinator in consultation with the faculty.
-CHS students must complete the following courses with a grade of B or better before they are eligible to begin the CPSY479 Master's Practicum course: (1) CPsy 442, (2) CPsy 445, and (3) CPsy 451; and must have approval of the Clinical Coordinator in consultation with the faculty.
-CHS students must complete the following courses with a grade of B or better before they are eligible to begin the CPSY479 Master's Practicum course: (1) CPsy 442 and (2) CPsy 451; and must have approval of the Clinical Coordinator in consultation with the faculty.
+MHC students must complete the following courses with a grade of B or better before they are eligible to begin the CPSY479 Master's Practicum course: (1) CPsy 442 and (2) CPsy 451; and must have approval of the Clinical Coordinator in consultation with the faculty.

 Internship Eligibility.
 School Counseling students must complete the following courses with a grade of B or better before they are eligible to begin the CPSY 480 Master's Internship I course: (1) CPsy 442, (2) CPsy 445, (3) CPsy 448, (4) CPsy 449, (5) CPsy 451, and (6) CPsy 479; and must have approval of the Clinical Coordinator in consultation with the faculty.
-CHS students must complete the following courses with a grade of B or better before they are eligible to begin the CPSY 480 Master's Internship I course: (1) CPsy 430, (2) CPsy 442, (3) CPsy 451, and (4) CPsy 479; and must have approval of the Clinical Coordinator in consultation with the faculty.
+MHC students must complete the following courses with a grade of B or better before they are eligible to begin the CPSY 480 Master's

+Internship I course: (1) CPsy 430, (2) CPsy 442, (3) CPsy 451, and (4) CPsy 479; and must have approval of the Clinical Coordinator in consultation with the faculty.